mjdominus/util/README.md

 it in the specified file.
 If you omit the filename, it will be inferred from the URL.

-`guessfile` takes a pattern and tries to find files matching the pattern, which it then prints out.
+`guessfile` takes  a list of patterns and prints out name of  files matching one of the patterns.
 Patterns are shell glob style, with some modifications: if the pattern contains `::`, this is translated to a slash (for searching for Perl modules) and patterns are _unanchored_, except that if one contains a suffix like `.txt` it